MicrosoftLearning/20532-DevelopingMicrosoftAzureSolutions/Instructions/Labs/Mod02/LAB_AK_02.md

 1. Go to *(<https://portal.azure.com>)*.

 1. Enter the email address of your Microsoft account.
-Click **Continue**.
+Click **Next**.

 1. Enter the password for your Microsoft account.